Diary of a Wimpy Kid: Double Down: Plot

-Greg joins the school band in order to get invited to a Halloween party.
-He settles for a French horn, but realizes that he will not be invited due to not playing a woodwind instrument.
-Greg goes with his friend Rowley, who plays the flute and is invited, as a two-headed monster.
+Greg joins the school band in order to get invited to Mariana Mendoza's Halloween party.
+He settles for a French horn, but finds out that he will not be invited as Mariana only invited the woodwind section of the band.
+Greg goes with his friend Rowley, who plays the flute, and is invited, as a two-headed monster.
 Susan attends the party and sets up party games, which all the attendees enjoy.
-After the party, Greg loses interest in playing the French horn, but is made to play in a school concert by his father Frank.
-On his way to the stage another kid in the band, Jake McGough intentionally gives Greg a flat tire and when he stops to fix his shoe, he ends up locked in the room.
-Greg ultimately ends up grounded by Frank as he mistakenly believes Greg backed out and decided to waste time by goofing off instead of performing.
+After the party, Greg loses interest in playing the French horn, but is made to play in the school concert by his father Frank.
+On his way to the stage, another kid in the band, Jake McGough, intentionally gives Greg a flat tire, and when he stops to fix his shoe, he ends up locked in the room.
+Greg ultimately ends up getting grounded by Frank as he mistakenly believes Greg backed out and decided to waste time by goofing off instead of performing.

 At home, Greg finds an off-limits bag of chocolate chips and realizes that he will get in trouble after eating them.
 He calls Rowley and asks him to bring over chocolate chips, but they melt and leave a mess.
 While going to get paper towels, he finds gummy worms and comes up with the idea to make a horror movie called Night of the Night Crawlers.

 Greg and Rowley write and film the opening of the movie.
 After Greg spreads gummy worms in the yard for a scene, he sees the family pig eating the gummy worms in the house.
 Rowley notices a flock of geese in the yard.
 To scare them off, Greg and Rowley retrieve a Halloween wolf mask from the basement, but the duo accidentally set off a noisy plastic witch mentioned earlier in the book, and the cabinet falls on top of them after Rowley gets startled.
 Rowley sprints out of the house and climbs up a tree, and Greg's dad arrives home.
 Days later, while Greg is forced by Frank to sort and clean the cabinet that fell, Rowley gains fame from the local news after the movie-making incident, to Greg's annoyance and the rejection of any statements that he had made at the beginning of the book regarding fame.